 We are now five years beyond the credit crisis that shook the developed world and dampened the appetite of many investors for non-U.S. equities.
 We have not changed our allocation because we believe the reasons are even more compelling today than they were pre-crisis.
 In this edition, we want to share our view of this rapidly changing world, and those areas that we have identified as the true “game changers” for the decades ahead.
 This paper synthesizes research and data that have not been making the head- lines.
 The media focuses on short sound bites like “China is slowing” or “IMF has lowered forecasts for global growth” – investors need to be better informed to benefit from what lies ahead.

-If 2013 return patterns hold, the U.S. market will have outperformed the MSCI All Country World ex US (MSCI ACWI ex-US) in only four of the 12 years since 2002 (2008, 2010, 2011 and 2013).
+Through 2013, the U.S. market outperformed the MSCI All Country World ex US (MSCI ACWI ex -US) in only four of the 11 years since 2003 (2008, 2010, 2011 and 2013).
 The past several years have seen non-U.S. markets out of favor, much as they were in the late 1990s.
 The global market declines of early 2000-2002 and the 2008 financial crisis did not leave these markets unscathed.
 However, it is during out of favor times that our managers have more opportunities to buy great companies at cheap prices.
 We believe that a globally diversified portfolio gives you the probability of having something undervalued at all times.
 Our investments in non-U.S. companies allow us to participate in the dynamic changes taking place.
-Since inception, our allocation to non- U.S. equities has been an overall contributor to our results.
+Since inception, our allocation to non-U.S. equities has been an overall contributor to our results.

 The report, The Rise of the South: Human Progress in a Diverse World, Human Development Report 2013, published by the United Nations Development Programme (UNDP) offers a wealth of information about the emergence of developing countries and the shifting relationship between developed and developing countries.
 The developed world is considered “The North”, and the developing world is “The South”.